vishrantkhanna/vishrantkhanna/README.md

 ### Hi there! 👋 I'm Vishrant Khanna.

-A recent graduate majoring in Computer Science with a specialization in Cyber Security and Digital Forensics.
+A recent graduate majoring in Computer Science, specializing in Cyber Security and Digital Forensics.

 Relevant Courses: <br>
 Application Security <br>